Chegg

 Chegg, Inc., is an American educational technology company based in Santa Clara, California.
 It provides homework help, digital and physical textbook rentals, textbooks, online tutoring, and other student services, powered by artificial intelligence.
 The company has 6.6 million subscribers.

-The company has been criticized for facilitating cheating by students.

-The name Chegg is a combination of the words chicken and egg, and references the founders’ catch-22 feeling of being unable to obtain a job without experience, while being unable to acquire experience without a job.

 History

-2000s
+Founding and early growth

-In October 2000, Iowa State University students Josh Carlson, Mike Seager, and Mark Fiddleke launched Chegg's forerunner, Cheggpost, a Craigslist-style message board for Iowa State students.

-Carlson teamed with Osman Rashid, an avid user of the site who recognized its potential to disrupt the textbook market.
-The company was incorporated in 2005 by Carlson, Rashid, and Aayush Phumbhra.
-At that time, it offered scholarship searches, internship matching, and college application advice.
-Some initial start-up funding was provided by Rashid.

-In 2005, the founders purchased 2,000 textbooks and launched Textbookflix.com, based on Netflix's rental-based model, concentrating on renting textbooks to students.
+Chegg originated as Cheggpost, a Craigslist-style message board for Iowa State University students launched in October 2000 by Josh Carlson, Mike Seager, and Mark Fiddleke.
+Carlson teamed with Osman Rashid, an avid user of the site who recognized its potential to disrupt the textbook market, and together with Aayush Phumbhra they incorporated the company in 2005, initially offering scholarship searches, internship matching, and college application advice.
+That same year, the founders purchased 2,000 textbooks and launched Textbookflix.com, a rental service modeled on Netflix.

-In February 2006, Carlson left the company.
-Phumbhra and Rashid rebranded, launching Chegg in December 2007 with Rashid as CEO.
+After Carlson's departure in February 2006, Phumbhra and Rashid rebranded the service, launching it as Chegg in December 2007 with Rashid as CEO.
+The name Chegg is a combination of the words chicken and egg, and references the founders' catch-22 feeling of being unable to obtain a job without experience, while being unable to acquire experience without a job.

-In 2008, revenues were over $10 million; revenues in the month of January 2009 alone surpassed that amount.

-2010s

-In June 2009, former Ask.com and Match.com CEO Jim Safka was name CEO of the company.

-In November 2009, the company raised $57 million in a financing round led by Insight Venture Partners.
+Growth was rapid: revenues exceeded $10 million in 2008, and the company surpassed that figure in January 2009 alone.
+That June, former Ask.com and Match.com CEO Jim Safka replaced Rashid as CEO, and in November 2009 the company raised $57 million in a financing round led by Insight Venture Partners.

-Former Guitar Hero CEO Dan Rosensweig was appointed CEO in February 2010.

-In March 2011, Chegg added features that allow students to select classes and ask for homework help on the Chegg site.

-In March 2012, the company raised $25 million from 17 investors.
+Expansion and IPO

+Dan Rosensweig, formerly CEO of Guitar Hero, took over as CEO in February 2010 and began shifting Chegg from a textbook rental business toward a broader digital learning platform.
+Under his leadership, Chegg added course selection and homework help features in 2011, raised an additional $25 million from 17 investors in 2012, and pursued an aggressive series of acquisitions (see below).
-In November 2013, Chegg became a public company via an initial public offering on the New York Stock Exchange, pricing shares at $12.50 each, raising $187.5 million, and valuing the company at $1.1 billion.

-In 2014, Chegg entered a partnership with book distributor Ingram Content Group to distribute all of Chegg's physical textbook rentals.
+In November 2013, Chegg went public on the New York Stock Exchange at $12.50 per share, raising $187.5 million and achieving a valuation of $1.1 billion.
+The following year, Chegg partnered with Ingram Content Group to handle its physical textbook distribution, allowing the company to focus on digital services.

-In April 2017, Chegg and Pearson Education began a partnership whereby Pearson made 50 textbooks available only to rent and exclusively on Chegg.
-The partnership ended in May 2021 after which Pearson sued Chegg for copyright infringement for selling answers to end-of-chapter questions included in Pearson textbooks.
+In April 2017, Chegg and Pearson Education entered a partnership whereby Pearson made 50 textbooks available exclusively for rent on Chegg.
+The relationship soured, however, and after the partnership ended in May 2021, Pearson sued Chegg for copyright infringement, alleging that Chegg had profited from selling answers to end-of-chapter questions in Pearson textbooks.